1992 United States presidential election in New York

 The 1992 United States presidential election in New York took place on November 3, 1992, as part of the 1992 United States presidential election.
 Voters chose 33 representatives, or electors to the Electoral College, who voted for president and vice president.

 New York was won by the Democratic candidate, Governor Bill Clinton of Arkansas who received 49.73% of the vote over incumbent Republican President George H. W. Bush of Texas, who received 33.88%.
 Independent candidate Ross Perot, a billionaire Texas businessman, finished in third, with 15.75% of the popular vote.
 Clinton ultimately won the national election, defeating incumbent President Bush.

-Clinton's double-digit 15.85% margin of victory would mark the beginning of a dramatic shift toward the Democratic Party in New York, from a Democratic leaning swing state to a solidly blue state that Democrats would carry by landslide margins in every election since.
-In the preceding 6 elections, the state had gone Republican three times and Democratic 3 times, all but once decided by a single-digit margin.
-In the 7 elections that have followed 1992, Democratic presidential candidates have received between 58% and 64% of the vote, making it one of the most overwhelmingly Democratic states in the nation, largely as a result of trends that began in 1992.
+Clinton's double-digit 15.85% margin of victory would mark the beginning of a dramatic shift toward the Democratic Party in New York, from a Democratic leaning swing state to a solidly blue state that Democrats would carry by landslide margins in every subsequent election (with the exception of Kamala Harris' lukewarm 12.4% victory in 2024).
+In the preceding six elections, the state had gone Republican three times and Democratic three times, all but once decided by a single-digit margin.
+In the 7 elections that have followed 1992 until 2024, Democratic presidential candidates have received between 58% and 64% of the vote, making it one of the most overwhelmingly Democratic states in the nation, largely as a result of trends that began in 1992.

-Despite Ross Perot’s strong showing as a third-party candidate, taking votes away from the major party nominees statewide and nationally, Clinton increased the total Democratic vote share in the five heavily populated boroughs of New York City to 69% in 1992, compared to the 66% received by Democrat Michael Dukakis in the 1988 election, while Bush fell from 33% in 1988 to only 24% in his re-election bid.
+Despite Ross Perot's strong showing as a third-party candidate, taking votes away from the major party nominees statewide and nationally, Clinton increased the total Democratic vote share in the five heavily populated boroughs of New York City to 69% in 1992, compared to the 66% received by Democrat Michael Dukakis in the 1988 election, while Bush fell from 33% in 1988 to only 24% in his re-election bid.
 This was the last presidential election until 2020 in which the Bronx was not the most Democratic county in New York.